quinnanm/nrpcopy/README.md

 # NRPCOPY

 This is a collection of scripts for copying files from the a t2 cluster (ie `uaf-4.t2.ucsd.edu`) to a PVC on the NRP Nautilus cluster.
+In principle this could be used for copying between any remote cluster and NRP (lxplus, lpc, etc...)

 The script runs **on UAF/T2**.
 It uses `krsync` — a thin wrapper that tunnels `rsync` over `kubectl exec` — to stream files directly into a long-lived pod that has your PVC on the namespace mounted.
 Files are split into batches and run in parallel background processes.
 This was designed for the axol1tl namespace, UAF, and the traindatavol pvc but can be generalized.
 I hope you find it useful! :)